1 Software and quantitative optimizationAnalyse, model, optimize

 Stelling Consulting solves quantitative optimization problems by developing and applying advanced models (Operations Research based)

-Stelling Consulting delivers online (calculation) tools and services such as Centers‑of‑Gravity Calculator
+Stelling Consulting develops (arithmetic) web apps such as Centers‑of‑Gravity Calculator

 - See other software via top menu